saman9074/MLC-DBTeamBot/README.md

 ### An administration Telegram bot using Telegram-cli

-DBTeamV2 is a a powerful administration userbot that uses [Telegram-Cli](https://valtman.name/telegram-cli).
+MLC-DBTeamBot is a a powerful administration userbot that uses [Telegram-Cli](https://valtman.name/telegram-cli).
 It is programmed in [Lua](https://www.lua.org/) and uses the rapid [Redis](https://redis.io/) database.

-The difference among the old [DBTeamV1](https://github.com/Josepdal/DBTeamV1) and [DBTeamV2](https://github.com/Josepdal/DBTeamV2) is that this one uses a much newer *Tg-Cli* with new stuff and also the bot has improved in usability, stability and has new functions.

 # Summary